 Many of the pretty villages and market towns have water bowls in the streets and there are dozens of dog friendly restaurants and pubs.
 Including; The Sun Inn, Alnmouth and The Promenade in Whitburn Bay which serves Doggie Ice Cream and Woof Dog Beer.

 If you are looking for a UK break your four-legged friend will enjoy as much as you; Dorset is the pawfect location.
-Whether you are looking for a rural retreat, coastal getaway or city break there is tons of dog friendly accommodation in Dorset to suit all budgets.
+Whether you are looking for a rural retreat, coastal getaway or city break there are tons of dog friendly cottages in Dorset to suit all budgets.